Updated on 2024-06-13 GMT+08:00

 3. In the navigation pane on the left, choose Access Control > Network ACLs.

-5. On the Inbound Rules or Outbound Rules tab, locate the row that contains the target rule and click Modify in the Operation column.
-In the displayed dialog box, configure parameters as prompted.
-Table 1 lists the parameters to be configured.
+5. Click the Inbound Rules or Outbound Rules tab, locate the target rule, click Modify in the Operation column, and modify parameters based on Table 1.

 Table 1 Parameter descriptions